jquery/jquery/.github/ISSUE_TEMPLATE.md

   Most features should start as plugins outside of jQuery.

 Bug Reports:
-  Note that we only can fix bugs in the latest (1.x, 2.x, 3.x) versions of jQuery.
+  Note that we only can fix bugs in the latest version of jQuery.
   Briefly describe the issue you've encountered
   *  What do you expect to happen?
   *  What acually happens?